Francis-Calingo/NHL-POINT-PERCENTAGE-ANALYSIS/README.md

 ---

 # Introduction

+This project analyzes the point percentages of Stanley Cup winners, finalists, and regular season champions across NHL history, using season-by-season trends and 5-year rolling averages.
+The goal is to uncover long-term patterns in elite team performance and explore how regular-season dominance correlates with playoff success.
+This project seeks to explore the following questions:

+* How closely do regular season champions align with Stanley Cup winners?

+* Do Cup-winning teams show consistent performance patterns across decades?

+* Have these relationships changed with different eras of the NHL?

   <ul>
     <li>Performed data visualizations (i.e., time series analysis) and analyzed playoff performances of NHL Regular season champions (President Trophy winners), as well as regular season performances of Stanley Cup finalists and winners.</li>
     <li>Scraped data from the NHL's website, collecting data from 1967 onwards (when the league expanded beyond 6 teams permanently).</li>